 Double Bottoms are reversal patterns and often seem to be one of the most common (together with double top patterns) patterns for currency trading.
 Double Bottoms patterns are identified by two consecutive low prices of the same depth with a moderate pull back up in between (neckline peak).

 A point on a candle stick chart representing a specific time period (a day, an hour, a minute, etc) in which the underlying stock price has moved.
 Candlesticks will have a body and usually two wicks – one on each end.
-For a white (could also be green) candlestick, the bottom of the body represents the opening price and the top of the body represents the closing price.
-For red candlesticks, it is just the other way around.
-The top and bottom tips of each wick are the day’s highest and lowest price respectively.
+Read this article to learn more!

-A phrase used for a stock where the price has dropped significantly in a short period of time.
+Falling Knife is a phrase used for a stock where the price has dropped significantly in a short period of time.
 A falling knife security can rebound, or it can lose all of its value where the shares become worthless.

 An inverted dead cat bounce will occur when a company discloses news that will send the stock soaring by 5% to 20% or perhaps even higher.

 A trading term called a dead cat bounce is used to when a stock is in a severe decline and has a sharp bounce off the lows.
 It occurs due to the huge amount of short interest in the market.
 This bounce will be short lived and followed up by heavy selling which will break the prior price low.